Understand how a balance transfer impacts your credit score, including its effect on credit utilization, repayment history, and overall credit health.

-Thinking about a balance transfer?
-Before you decide, it’s important to know how it could affect your credit score.
+If you are thinking about a balance transfer, it’s important to know how it could affect your credit score before you decide.
 A change in your credit score generally influences your chances of loan and credit card approvals in the future.
 While a balance transfer can lower interest and simplify payments, it may also change your credit score.
 Actions like opening a new credit card or closing an old one could temporarily lower your score.
 Understanding these effects can help you make a smarter choice and keep your credit healthy.

 While a balance transfer can help manage debt, it may negatively impact your credit score in several ways: